felix-burt/DISQCO/README.md

-# Multi-level Quantum Circuit Partitioning
+# DisQCO: Distributed Quantum Circuit Optimisation

-This repository provides a framework for partitioning quantum circuits into sub-circuits connected using only shared entanglement.
-Shared entanglement is used to facilitate quantum state teleportation, gate teleporation and multi-gate teleporation.
-A hypergraph approach is used to model the optimisation, while a multi-level variation of the Fiduccia-Mattheyses partitioning heuristic is adapted to the problem.

-This optimisation is integrated into the Qiskit SDK, and converts single-QPU quantum circuits into partitioned sub-circuits with minimal entanglement requirements.

-See notebooks in Demos folder for more information.
+This repository provides tools for optimising distributed quantum circuits.
+The primary function is a partitioning tool, which uses a temporally extended hypergraph framework to model the problem of optimally choosing teleportations between partitions.
+The repopsitory includes an implementation of the Fiduccia-Mattheyses partitioning heuristic which has been adapted to fit the problem constraints.
+For larger circuits, a multi-level partitioner is available.
+This uses a coarsener to produce a sequence of coarsened versions of the orignal graph, where the FM heuristic is used to partition and refine at each level.
+A circuit extraction tool is also included which is integrated with IBM qiskit, through which we can extract a circuit from our partitioned hypergraph which splits qubits over multiple registers and handles all cross-register communication using shared entanglement and LOCC.

+For more information, see notebooks in the demos folder.